paulrotar/DAT504/README.md

 cd DAT504
 npm install
 npm install -g bower
+npm install -g @angular/cli
 bower install
 cd src/server
 npm install

-*IF EXPRESS WORKS YOU SHOULD RUN THE NEXT COMMANDS* node app.js cd .. cd .. npm start
+*IF EXPRESS WORKS YOU SHOULD RUN THE NEXT INSTRUCTIONS* type *node app.js* in terminal you sould now see Express started on port 3000

+Now you need to get into a new terminal window cd inside the DAT504 folder and run *npm start*

+*You can see the web app on localhost:4200*

 *IF EXPRESS DOESN'T WORK*
 cd ..